Itinerary image 1

 Vibrant blue colours and white-leather chairs heighten the senses as you enter this elegantly intimate, art-filled and luxurious setting to enjoy classic American steakhouse cuisine with a modern flair.
 Open for dinner only.

 A true classic that sets a new standard in American steakhouse fare.
 Handsomely decorated throughout, Prime 7 on Seven Seas Mariner® welcomes you with a vibrant blue palette set off with white-leather chairs, dazzling the eyes as your appetite gets serious.
-Dine on expertly prepared filet mignon and cote de boeuf, accompanied by tantalizing sides to share and topped off with expert wine recommendations.
+Dine on expertly prepared filet mignon and cote de boeuf, accompanied by tantalising sides to share and topped off with expert wine recommendations.
 Prime 7 is open for dinner only.

 image